zcstarr/modelcontextprotocol/docs/specification/draft/basic/transports.md

 4. When a client receives HTTP 404 in response to a request containing an `Mcp-Session-Id`, it **MUST** start a new session by sending a new `InitializeRequest` without a session ID attached.
+5. Clients that no longer need a particular session (e.g., because the user is leaving the client application) **SHOULD** send an HTTP DELETE to the MCP endpoint with the `Mcp-Session-Id` header, to explicitly terminate the session.
+   - The server **MAY** respond to this request with HTTP 405 Method Not Allowed, indicating that the server does not allow clients to terminate sessions.

 ### Sequence Diagram